camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 - [PostgreSQL](https://www.postgresql.org/) 9.6 (newer versions _may_ work as well)
   - used as presistent storage for all Cawemo data (e.g. BPMN workflows, comments etc.)

+**TODO** make sure to tell the customers (this is not really the right spot ...)
+* what IAM is and why IAM is added to Cawemo
+* that IAM will in a later release be separated (so they might want to choose a separate database for IAM, the components that are going to be a separate IAM installation can be seen from the docker-compose.iam.yml file. this is relevant information for the 2 customers who craft Kubernetes or OpenShift manifests from the compose files)

 ## 1. Log-in to Camunda Docker Registry

 The Cawemo Docker images are hosted on our dedicated Docker registry and are available to enterprise customers only.
 You can browse the available images in our [Docker registry](https://registry.camunda.cloud) after logging-in with your credentials.